 - 1. In SmartConsole, create the required Access Control rules to allow access to users authenticated through the RADIUS server. - 2.
 Make sure that communication between the firewall and the server is not NATed in the Address Translation Rule Base. - 3.
 Save the changes. - 4.
-Close all SmartConsole windows. - 5.
-Use Database Tool (GuiDBEdit Tool) (see sk13009) to change the value of the add\ radius\groups attribute from false to true. - 6.
-Save and then close Database Tool (GuiDBEdit Tool). - 7.
-Open SmartConsole. - 8.
-Install the policy. - 9.
+Close all SmartConsole windows connected to the Management Server. - 5.
+Connect with Database Tool (GuiDBEdit Tool) to the Management Server. - 6.
+Change the value of the add_radius_groups attribute from false to true. - 7.
+Save and then close Database Tool (GuiDBEdit Tool). - 8.
+Connect with SmartConsole to the Management Server. - 9.
+Install the policy. - 10.
 On the RADIUS server, edit the RADIUS users to include a "class" RADIUS attribute on the users Return list that corresponds to the user group that they access.